How do you apply optimal stopping to make a community data-driven decision?

 Step 2: Interview the first 37% of the candidates

-Interview the first 37% of applicants, and keep track of the best candidate among them.
+Interview the first 37% of applicants and keep track of the best candidates.
 This step is essential because it helps us set a benchmark for comparison.

 Step 3: Continue interviewing and apply the optimal stopping rule

-After interviewing the first 37% of applicants, continue interviewing the remaining candidates, but now apply the optimal stopping rule.
-If you come across a candidate who is better than the best candidate from the initial 37%, hire them and stop the process.
+After interviewing the first 37% of applicants, continue interviewing the remaining candidates, but now use the optimal stopping rule.
+If you come across a candidate better than the best from the initial 37%, hire them and stop the process.

 By applying the optimal stopping rule, you gain the following benefits: